Evan-Lab/DocRoadMap/Beta-test-plan.md

 3. Ensure:
    - Text scales correctly
    - TalkBack (Android) works
-   - Theme changes don’t affect usability
+   - Other parameter like theme changes don’t affect usability and user experience

-- ✅ **Expected outcome**: Full accessibility support without loss of functionality.
+- ✅ **Expected outcome**: The application adapts to accessibility settings without any loss of functionality or information.

 ---

 ### 4.9 Deadline Notifications – Calendar

 - **User**: Connected user
-- **Goal**: Test task deadline reminders
+- **Goal**: Test task deadline reminders for process
 - **Priority**: Low
 - **Steps**:

 1. Access calendar or a process
 2. Verify presence of user-defined dates
-3. Check scheduling and timing (D-7, D-3, D-1)
+3. Check the calendar to see if the process is linked to a specific date.
-4. Confirm clarity and accuracy of notifications
+4. Confirm the clarity and accuracy of notifications related to processes with deadlines.

-- ✅ **Expected outcome**: Clear, timely alerts with visible reminders.
+- ✅ **Expected outcome**: Clear and timely deadline notifications, with visible alerts for the user and accurate information on remaining time.

 ---